 In another person-someone on the keto diet for few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
 This person is no longer insulin resistant.

 However, is probably insulin sensitive and need small insulin amounts to maintain the sugar in check.
-Therefore you need to check your fasting insulin with an FBG test.
-Although doctors do not check this, you can ask for that to be done.
+Therefore people need to check their fasting insulin with an FBG test.
+Although doctors do not check this, patients can ask for that to be done.

-If despite the information above mentioned you still do not understand the rising blood sugar on the low-carb diet.
-Also if your blood sugar continues to rise higher even throughout the day, there might be a potential problem.
+If despite the information above mentioned people still do not understand the rising blood sugar on the low-carb diet.
+Also if one’s blood sugar continues to rise higher even throughout the day, there might be a potential problem.

-That problem is known by the name LADA, i.e., latent autoimmune diabetes in adults.
-This condition is also known as 1.5 diabetes.
+That problem is known by the name LADA, also known as 1.5 diabetes.

-The good news is that just like diabetes type 1 and types 2, low-carb keto diet also works good for people with LADA to maintain their blood glucose stable.
+The good news is that just like type 1 and types 2, low-carb keto diet also works good for those with LADA to maintain their blood glucose stable.